PorterHenyon/RAG-Bot-v2/SLASH_COMMANDS_UPDATE.md

 ### 3. ✅ New Command: `/translate`

-**Description**: Translate the most recent message in the channel into English
+**Description**: Translate messages with smart language detection and bidirectional translation

-**Parameters**: None
+**Parameters**:
+- `message_id` (optional): The ID of a specific message to translate (right-click message → Copy ID)
+- `target_language` (optional): Target language (e.g., "Spanish", "French", "Portuguese")

 **How it works**:
-1. Finds the most recent non-bot message in the channel
-2. Uses Google Gemini AI to translate it to English
+1. **Smart Detection Mode** (no target language specified):
+   - If message is in English → translates to common language based on context
+   - If message is NOT in English → translates to English
+2. **Direct Translation Mode** (target language specified):
+   - Translates to the specified language regardless of source
+3. Can target specific message by ID or use most recent message
-3. Shows both original and translated text in an embed
+4. Shows both original and translated text in an embed
-4. Includes a link to jump to the original message
+5. Includes link to jump to the original message

 **Example Usage**:
 ```
 /translate
+(Translates most recent message)

+/translate message_id:1234567890
+(Translates specific message by ID)

+/translate target_language:Spanish
+(Translates most recent message to Spanish)

+/translate message_id:1234567890 target_language:French
+(Translates specific message to French)
 ```
-(Use this immediately after someone posts a message in a non-English language)

 **Who can use it**: Staff role or Administrator